Court Confirms Project Owners Cannot Sue Mechanic’s Lien Claimants For Slander Of Title merely because claim is found to lack merit.

 Court confirms project owners cannot sue mechanic’s lien claimants for slander of title merely because claim is found to lack merit.

-By William C. Last, Jr. and Jonathan M. Bowne of Last & Faoro
+By William C. Last, Jr. and Jonathan M. Bowne of Last & Faoro Attorneys At Law

 Project owners facing mechanic’s lien claims they believe lack merit will often threaten to retaliate with a slander of title action against the claimant.
 But the law generally does not allow a slander claim against a lien claimant, even if the claim lacks merit.
 In a recent appeals court case a project owner sought to have the court create a lack of merit exception to this rule.
 The court refused to do so, instead confirming that even unmeritorious lien claims are privileged acts and not subject to a slander claim.